Pattern matching with dependent types in Coq can be awkward, while equivalent

 This is a recording of a practice run for a talk at YOW!
 Lambda Jam.

-You can download the video as MP4 or WebM, and slides as PDF.
+You can download the video as MP4 from Vimeo.
 There

 This post is an extended version of a lightning talk I gave at the Brisbane